 You can learn more in our article on how to make blog comments searchable in WordPress.

-If your WordPress site is in more than one language, adding a multilingual search can help users find what they need faster.
-This lets them search in their own language.
+If your WordPress site is available in more than one language, adding multilingual search can help users find what they need faster.

-There are two steps to add multilingual search.
+There are two main steps to add multilingual search.
 One is to use TranslatePress, a plugin that helps you make your WordPress site multilingual.
-It’s easy to use – you can translate your site with a simple editor.
+It’s easy to use, and you can translate your site with a simple visual editor.

 TranslatePress works right away with WordPress’s built-in search.
 This means once you translate your content, people can search in different languages automatically.

-The basic WordPress search is okay, but we think using SearchWP is better.
+The basic WordPress search is okay, but using SearchWP generally provides better results.

 By combining TranslatePress and SearchWP, you can create a robust multilingual search experience that not only understands different languages but also provides more accurate and comprehensive search results.